spatie/laravel-site-search/docs/advanced-usage/indexing-extra-properties.md

 ---
-title: Creating multiple search indexes
+title: Indexing extra properties
-weight: 1
+weight: 3
 ---

 This package is able to crawl and create search indexes for multiple sites.

 You probably used the `search-index:create` command to [create your first site](TODO: add url).
-This command creates a record in the `site_search_configs` table.
+This command creates a record in the `site_search_indices` table.

 To crawl and create multiple search indexes, just create multiple rows in that table.
-When executing `site-search:crawl` an indexing process for each of those sites will be performed.
+When executing `search-index:crawl` an indexing process for each of those sites will be performed.

 These are the attributes you should manually update in the table:

-- `name`: the name of your index
+- `name`: //TODO url
 - `enabled`: if set to `false` , the `site-search:crawl` command will not crawl and update this index
 - `crawl_url`: the url to be crawled to populate this index
 - `driver_class`: the search driver to use.
 If this value is `null`, `config('site-serach.default_driver')` will be used when indexing the site